lionelchg/PlasmaNet/README.md

 - Using neural networks to solve the 2D Poisson equation for electric field computation in plasma fluid simulations, *Lionel Cheng, Ekhi Ajuria Illarramendi, Guillaume Bogopolsky, Michael Bauerheim, Benedicte Cuenot*, submitted to Journal of Computational Physics.
 - PlasmaNet: a framework to study and solve elliptic differential equations using neural networks in plasma fluid simulations, *Lionel Cheng, Ekhi Ajuria Illarramendi, Michael Bauerheim, Benedicte Cuenot*, submitted to NeurIPS Workshop "Machine Learning and the Physical Sciences".

-Models from the papers can be found in the branch `papers` in the `papers/` directory at the root of the repository.
+Models and configuration files to run experiments from papers can be found by switching to the `papers` branch.
+The `papers/` directory will appear at the root of the repository.
+The first paper models and config files are located in the `papers/JCP/` directory whereas the second paper models and config files are located in the `papers/NeurIPSWorkshop/`.

 ### Installation

-`PlasmaNet` is written as a python library working.
+`PlasmaNet` is written as a python library.
 To install it, go the repository root (where the `setup.py` file is) and run:

 ```shell
 pip install -e .